netneurolab/shafiei_megfmrimapping/README.md

-# Mapping electromagnetic networks to haemodynamic networks in the human brain
+# Hierarchical decoupling of electromagnetic and haemodynamic cortical networks
 This repository contains processing scripts and data in support of the preprint:

 Shafiei, G., Baillet, S., & Misic, B. (2021).
 Hierarchical decoupling of electromagnetic and haemodynamic cortical networks. bioRxiv.